kamathhrishi/kamathhrishi/README.md

-### Hi there 👋 , I just learnt how to add a README while I was procastrinating.
-I will come back and update this soon.
+### Hi there 👋.

+I just learnt how to add a README to my Github profile while I was procastrinating.
+I will come back and update this soon

 <!--
 **kamathhrishi/kamathhrishi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.